ArchimedesCrypto/cline-jetbrains/memory-bank/progress.md

 - No testing with different JetBrains IDEs

 ## Recent Achievements
-- Successfully implemented API communication with message sending and conversation handling
+- Successfully implemented full browser functionality with JxBrowserSession
-- Implemented markdown rendering, image support, and code block rendering
-- Created file system operations and browser functionality
+- Added support for multiple API providers (AnthropicProvider, OpenAiProvider)
+- Implemented prompt caching for Claude 3.5
+- Added MCP integration with McpServer, McpTool, and McpResource classes
+- Implemented auto-approval for tools with AutoApprovalSettings
-- Added tests for ClineBrowserService and ClineFileService
+- Created tests for ApiProvider implementations and MCP functionality
-- Fixed test failures related to file system operations
+- Fixed test failures related to browser functionality

 ## Next Milestones
-1. **Expand Testing**: Create unit tests for remaining components and implement integration tests.
-2. **UI Polish**: Add animations, transitions, and improve error handling.
-3. **Tool Integration**: Integrate all tools with the UI and implement additional tool types.
+1. **UI Animations**: Implement fade-in/fade-out animations for messages, loading animations, and smooth scrolling.
+2. **Performance Optimization**: Optimize browser functionality, API communication, and UI rendering.
-4. **Start Documentation**: Create user documentation.
+3. **Documentation**: Create user and developer documentation.
+4. **Prepare for Release**: Create release notes and prepare for distribution on the JetBrains Marketplace.

 ## Timeline Update
 - **Phase 1**: Completed
 - **Phase 2**: Completed
-- **Phase 3**: Expected completion in 2-3 weeks
+- **Phase 3**: Expected completion in 1-2 weeks
-- **Phase 4**: Expected to start in 2-3 weeks, completion in 4-5 weeks
+- **Phase 4**: Expected to start in 1 week, completion in 2-3 weeks